Hello! I am Cameryn, and I am passionate about using data science and scientific communication to drive biodiversity conservation.

 Shahandeh, M. P., Brock, C., & Turner, T. L. (2020).
 Light dependent courtship behavior in Drosophila simulans and D. melanogaster.
 PeerJ, 8, e9499. https://doi.org/10.7717/peerj.9499

+State of Washington Department of Commerce (2019).
 Is a Community-Based Public-Private Partnership Right for Your Community?
-A Guide for Municipal Stormwater Managers in Washington State.
-(2019).
-State of Washington Department of Commerce. https://www.commerce.wa.gov/wp-content/uploads/2019/11/Report-LGD-Stormwater-II.pdf
+A Guide for Municipal Stormwater Managers in Washington Statehttps://www.commerce.wa.gov/wp-content/uploads/2019/11/Report-LGD-Stormwater-II.pdf